BVG Class D: Class DL

-The DL trains were all deployed on Line 6 and 7 until 1992, and most of them were also deployed to Line U5 after the merger of BVB with BVG.
+The DL trains were all deployed on Lines 6 and 7 until 1992, and most of them were also deployed to Line U5 after the merger of BVB with BVG.

 The last trains of this type were retired at the end of the year 2004.
 The traditional farewell run of this series was on 27 February 2005.
 No trains have been preserved in the DL series, and all were scrapped at Eberswalde.
 The DL68 2260 was retired in 2001 and later sold to a company in Hardenberg, the Netherlands, where it was placed on the company premises.
 The railcar 2348, also a DL68 serves since his retirement in 2005 the Berlin Police as a training object.